First day on the Somme: Subsequent operations

 Haig visited the Fourth Army headquarters and discussed the continuation of the attack on 2 July, although in the confused situation the original plan was not changed.
 Pressure was to be maintained on the Germans to inflict losses and reach ground from which to attack the German second position, with particular emphasis on the capture of Fricourt.
-Gough with the cavalry and infantry standing by to exploit a gap was not called on and at 7:00 p.m.
-Rawlinson requested that he take over X Corps and VIII Corps to reorganise the front astride the Ancre.
+Gough, with the Reserve Army ready to exploit a gap was not called on and at 7:00 p.m.
+Rawlinson requested that he take over X Corps and VIII Corps, to reorganise the front astride the Ancre.
 The 12th (Eastern) Division was sent to relieve the 8th Division and the 25th Division was moved closer to X Corps.
 Haig ordered the 23rd and 38th (Welsh) divisions to move towards the Somme front and at 10:00 p.m. the Fourth Army headquarters ordered all corps to continue the attack.
 Local conditions south of the Albert–Bapaume road led many officers to urge that the German defeat in the area to be exploited with fresh divisions but XIII Corps was ordered to consolidate and prepare to attack Mametz Wood with XV Corps, which was to capture Fricourt and advance towards Contalmaison, still thought to have been captured.
 III Corps was ordered to attack La Boisselle and Ovillers again and reach Contalmaison and X Corps and VIII Corps were ordered to capture all of the German first position and reach the intermediate line.